ThamirysOlv/nasa_apod_api/README.md

-## NASA APOD API
+# NASA APOD API

-The purpose of this project is to use NASA's Astronomy Picture of the Day API.
+The purpose of this project is to consume NASA's Astronomy Picture of the Day API.

+This project is using the following technologies (see versions in requirements.txt):
+- python
+- requests
+- python-decouple

+For more details go to documentation.md